tangentecode/obsidian-notes/computer-science/docs/basics/memory/pointer-arithmetic.md

+# Pointer-arithmetic

 - because [memory addresses](addresses.md) are just ([hexadecimal](hexadecimal.md)) numbers you can do math with them

 - you can use Pointer Arithmetic instead of accessing indexes of an array with square brackets because the **compiler converts square brackets to Pointer Arithmetic**

 - Example: